ckeditor/ckeditor4/tests/plugins/uploadwidget/manual/unsupportedfileformat.md

 1. Drag and drop file without extension. [logo](../_assets/logo) into the editor.

-**Expected** Notification with "File is not supported." message is displayed.
+**Expected** Notification with "The file format is not supported." message is displayed.

 **Unexpected** Nothing happens.